City Officials Look to Make Changes to Charleston’s Recycling Program

 Currently, the city takes the collected material to the Raleigh County Landfill/Recycling Center.
 The center requires the recycled materials to be as dry as possible.
 Therefore, the city requires residents to place all recycling material in sealed, clear plastic bags.

 The city does not currently accept loose materials of any kind, glass, and plastic numbers 3 through 7.
-Those would include: plastic bags, PVC pipping, yogurt containers, styrofoam, tupperware, and food containers.
+Those would include plastic bags, PVC piping, yogurt containers, styrofoam, Tupperware, and food containers.

 Applications for the grant are due by July 1.
 The city would find out if they are awarded those funds by the start of next year.